oilandsugar/staticpinpatchmtl/content/info/participants.en.md

 ## Lunch [FoodRelay](https://foodrelay.ca/)

-Si vous souhaitez recevoir un dîner personnalisé, cuisiné le matin même par un chef et livré à votre table au prix de 15$ par personne, n'oubliez pas les acheter sur notre site \[lien à venir\].
-Vous aurez plusieurs options (adaptés à toutes les diètes, allergies et restrictions alimentaires).
-Puisqu'il n'y a pas de restaurant à proximité, c'est une bonne option!
+If you’d like to receive a personalized lunch cooked in the morning by a chef and delivered to your table for 15$ per person, please contact us!
+You will be offered many options (adapted to all sorts of diets, allergies, and restrictions).
+Since there aren’t many restaurants near the venue, it’s a good idea!

-## Horaire
+## Schedule

-**10h :** Arrivées des vendeurs et installation
+**10h :** Arrival of vendors and installation
-**11h :** Début de l'évènement
+**11h :** Start of the event
 **13h :** Arrivée des lunchs FoodRelay
 **19h :** Fin de l'événement et démontage
 **19h45 :** Les tables sont ramassées